KOSPI's 52-Week High Screen: 11.4% CAGR, 39% Down Capture

 This creates predictable behavior around annual highs.
 Retail selling pressure builds as stocks approach the 52-week high level.
 The proximity signal positions the portfolio precisely in those stocks.
 When the anchor breaks to the upside, the retail sellers are proven wrong, and the repricing is sharp.

-The 19% cash periods (roughly one in five quarters) reflect an important feature of the signal.
+The 19.4% cash periods (roughly one in five quarters) reflect an important feature of the signal.
 When Korean markets are trending lower, fewer stocks are near their highs.
 The screen naturally reduces exposure.
-This isn't a deliberate market-timing mechanism, it's the signal being selective about what qualifies.
+This isn't a deliberate market-timing mechanism — it's the signal being selective about what qualifies.
 The effect is a portfolio that's inherently less invested in bad environments.

 Limitations

 Currency risk.
 Returns are in KRW.
-KRW/USD fluctuations affect the cross-currency comparison.
-Korean investors wouldn't face this, but international investors should account for it.
+KRW/USD fluctuations matter for international investors, though domestic investors wouldn't face this issue.

 Cash periods miss up markets.
-The five cash years from 2000–2004 missed the 2003 SPY recovery (+24.1%).
+The five cash years from 2000–2004 missed the KOSPI's 2001 (+39.2%) and 2003 (+29.3%) recoveries.
 In periods where the broader market rallies but individual stocks aren't near highs, the strategy sits out.
 This is protection in bad environments but a drag in uneven recoveries.

 Liquidity.
 Mid-cap Korean stocks have thinner order books outside the top-tier names.
 Real execution costs for larger positions could exceed the modeled transaction costs.